Social Security Bridge Strategy

 Bridge Assets are resources, investments, and strategies that allow you to live an active retirement until claiming social security at 70.

-- Flexible Cashflow—Expenses drive income needs in retirement.
-You can control expenses or earn money, neither one is very much fun in retirement!
+• Flexible Cashflow—Expenses drive income needs in retirement.
+You can control expenses or earn money; neither is much fun in retirement!

-- Income Generation: Using human capital (a part to job or side gig)
+• Income Generation: Using human capital (a part-time job or side gig)

-- Ladders: “Ladders” of CDs, Bonds, or MYGAs.
-Consider laddering a combination of 2 or 3 of these assets depending on interest rates.
+• Ladders: “Ladders” of CDs, Bonds, or MYGAs.
+Depending on interest rates, consider laddering a combination of 2 or 3 of these assets.

 Case Presentation- Social Security Bridge Strategy